 In order to keep from being bothered by pesky super-villain attacks or Jehovah’s Witnesses knocking on his front door, Xavier needed somebody to fill in while he was squirreled away in his basement, planning away.
 The perfect solution arrived when the Changeling, remorseful over his criminal ways, offered to help by using his mutant power of disguise to take the Big X’s place.
 To complete the imposture, the professor imbued the Changeling with a portion of his mental powers.

 When the Changeling-as-Xavier got blown up fighting Grotesk, well, those were the breaks.
 And now, for sure, nobody was going to be looking for Xavier-as-Xavier.

-There was no real reason for all the secrecy or to let the students who cared for him go on thinking he was dead; it was just another jerk-move by their merry old prof. For once, the X-Men didn't take being screwed with all that well.
-They resented being kept in the dark for almost two years.
-Xavier deflected some of their ire by telling them that Marvel Girl had been in on the scheme from the beginning.
-That left poor Jean holding the bag.
+There was no real reason for all the secrecy or to let the students who cared for him go on thinking he was dead; it was just another jerk-move by their merry old prof. For once, the X-Men don't take being screwed with all that well.
+They resent being kept in the dark for almost two years.
+Xavier deflects some of their ire by telling them that Marvel Girl had been in on the scheme from the beginning.
+That leaves poor Jean holding the bag.

-The indignant X-Men only had time to gripe about it before going off to fight the Z’Nox and save the world, again.
+The indignant X-Men only have time to gripe about it before going off to fight the Z’Nox and save the world, again.

 During that immediate post-Silver-Age period, Lorna Dane and Alex (Havoc) Summers had joined the X-Men, but left the team right after Professor X returned.
 Clearly, they wanted no part of his conniving.